 There are 18 full-time teacher equivalent awards (FTTE) study awards available to teachers and principals in early childhood, primary or secondary education.

-Applications for the 2019 Bilingual Education Study Award close on Monday 3 September 2018.
+Applications for the 2019 Bilingual Education Study Award are now closed.
+Applications closed on Monday 3 September 2018.

 For more information about applying for a Bilingual education study award, click here.

 To be eligible for a Bilingual Education Study Award, you must:

 This year, priority will be given to teachers and principals employed in immersion settings level 1 (te reo Māori use 81-100% of the time) and level 2 (te reo Māori use 51-80% of the time).

 If you are employed part-time, you may still apply for a study award, as long as you meet the eligibility criteria.
 You award will be pro-rated to your current full-time teaching equivalent (FTTE).
 Study leave can be used flexibly, so you will need to let your employer know how this affects your teaching time.